rancorm/nvim-aqua/README.md

 > [!NOTE]
 > There is a linking issue with Swift scripts on macOS Sonoma.
 The workaround
-> requiresthe Xcode toolchain, sorry.
+> requires the Xcode toolchain, sorry.

 ## Install and Setup